[Introduction] Building the Linux kernel

 [root@localhost linux-5.15.58]# make menuconfig

-It is written at the top of the screen, but to summarize the operation method and screen explanation,
+As it says at the top of the screen, to summarize the operation method and screen explanation:

 Open source is amazing.

-Now that I've finished making excuses, select "Exit" to leave the "make menuconfig" screen.
-You'll be asked
+Now that the excuses are over, select "Exit" to leave the "make menuconfig" screen.
+You will be asked

-if you want to save, so save and exit, and you should see a file called ".config" created at the top level of the source directory.
+if you want to save, so save and exit, and you should find a file named ".config" created in the first level of the source directory.
 If you

-look inside, you'll see that this is the kernel build configuration file.
+look inside, you will see that this is the kernel build configuration file.

-As I mentioned above, you can edit this file directly without using "menuconfig" or other tools.
+As I mentioned above, it is also OK to edit this file directly without using "menuconfig" or other tools.

 Let's build it

-Change to the source directory and try building the kernel.
-This
+Navigate to the source directory and try building the kernel.

-may take a long time depending on your specs, so it's a good idea to run it in parallel.
+Depending on your system's specifications, this may take quite a while, so it's a good idea to run it in parallel.

 # Check the number of processors [root@localhost linux-5.15.58]# nproc